Marun petrochemical company

 Marun Petrochemical Company (M.P.C.) (شرکت پتروشیمی مارون), is an Iranian petrochemical company in Mahshahr, Khuzestan, which was established in January 21, 1999.
+Marun Petrochemical Company is directly tied to the Iranian military and the IRGC through its primary institutional shareholder, SATA (the Armed Forces Social Security Investment Company); SATA is controlled by the Iranian Ministry of Defense and Armed Forces Logistics (MODAFL).

 History

 Marun Petrochemical Company, one of Iran's petrochemical product manufacturing complexes, was established in Khuzestan province on January 21, 1999.
 The company was founded by collaborating with the National Petrochemical Company, the Oil Company Pension Fund, and the Polymer Pooshineh Industrial Group.

 Marun Petrochemical was built on a total area of 102.5 hectares, comprising two separate units in two distinct geographical regions.
 The first unit is located in the Koreyt Camp area of Ahvaz, occupying 9.5 hectares at the 15-kilometer mark of the Ahvaz-Mahshahr road.
 This unit is responsible for ethane recovery and producing feedstock for the olefin unit.
 The product is transported through a 95-kilometer pipeline to the Petrochemical Special Economic Zone in Bandar Imam Khomeini.
 The second unit was established on 93 hectares in Site 2 of the Bandar Imam Khomeini Petrochemical Special Economic Zone.
 This unit houses the olefin plant along with other production units and auxiliary services.
 This dual-location structure allows the company to carry out the entire production process, from ethane recovery to final petrochemical products, in an integrated chain.

 Construction of the olefin unit, known as the "Seventh Olefin Project," began in 2000.
 The Marun Petrochemical Company commenced operations in 2006, about eight years after its establishment.
 The official inauguration of the olefin unit was attended by Hassan Rouhani, then President of Iran.
 The launch of this unit transformed Marun Petrochemical Company into one of the world's major olefin producers.
 Two years after becoming operational, in 2008, as part of the privatization policies, the National Petrochemical Company transferred the ownership and management of this company to the private sector.